kikrishn/Blog/_posts/2021-02-07-cohomology-intuitively.md

 <img src="/assets/images/cohomology-intuitively/coboundary.png" width="50%">

-Here we see a function defined on the vertices.
+Here we see a function defined on the edges.
 Indeed, we could write this more formally as

 $$